-Peter Fitzsimons is by no means an unknown author, but I enjoyed his book Burke & Wills: the triumph and tragedy of Australia’s most famous explorers so much that I left a review on Goodreads anyway.
+Peter Fitzsimons is by no means an unknown author.
+But I enjoyed his book Burke & Wills: the triumph and tragedy of Australia’s most famous explorers so much that I left a review on Goodreads anyway.
 Here it is:

 Peter FitzSimons’ book does a great job of showing that it wasn’t just bad luck that left Burke and Wills stranded and starving to death at Coopers Creek.
-He follows the whole sorry process, from the first suggestion of an expedition to the final fabulous funeral held in Melbourne to honour Burke and Wills.
+He follows the whole sorry process, from the first suggestion of an expedition, to the final fabulous funeral in Melbourne in honour of Burke and Wills.

 Fitzsimons writes in a chatty, rather irreverent style, and all in the present tense, which adds to the drama.
 The book, despite it’s tragic subject, is entertaining as well as informative.
 I thoroughly enjoyed it.